 Your head is in a tizz and the only safe things to do that is acceptable anywhere you go is to escape to the loo, and hide in there until you can work out who to be.
 The reflection that stares back at you could belong to anyone, anyone you want it to be.
 The best and worst thing about a fresh start is that you have the ability to choose how much you overhaul your life.
 First impressions count, and if you get it wrong now, there’s no going back.

 So, are these people you’ve ascertained the intellect, humour and sexual endeavours on in less than 2 seconds flat actually anything like your assumption?
-If you started discussing the teleological argument of God’s existence, because only a true existential and ethereal being could be smart enough to create the office’s coffee machine design, would they look at you funny?
-Or, will the overweight one with the dodgy haircut surprise you and tell you his interests go further than krispy kreme’s?
+If you started discussing the teleological argument of God’s existence – because only a true existential and ethereal being could be smart enough to create the office’s coffee machine design -would they look at you funnily?
+Or, will the overweight one with the dodgy haircut surprise you and tell you his interests go further than Krispy Kreme’s?

 Somewhere, among the sheep of society, the burning questions and opinions that penetrate the minds of few are buried deep.
 Do we dare be the first person in this new age to challenge and stimulate people further than a funny video of a cat licking its bum?
 (I must admit I like a good mindless video at times, but that secret’s between you and me, okay?)
 So, my question to those who took the time to read this…do you want to learn more?
 Do you want to feel more?
 More than just…this?

-And for pete’s sake, get off your phone and MEET PEOPLE.
+And for Pete’s sake, get off your phone and actually SEE PEOPLE!
 That constant “ding” on messenger does my swede in.